‘It’s a long straight road and the engine is deep;

 Nearby, Oxley Scenic Lookout offers absolutely spectacular views across the city.
 There are some interesting interpretive boards to peruse and keep an eye out for the plaque in the garden commemorating the final resting place of the ashes of Smoky Dawson and wife Dot.

 In the evening, venture out and explore Tamworth’s burgeoning small bar scene.
-The sublime Coal Bunker Bar at the Quality Hotel Powerhouse is a great spot to relax after a hard day of sightseeing with a charcuterie board and your choice from the extensive cocktail or whisky menu.
+The Coal Bunker Bar at the Powerhouse Hotel is a great spot to relax after a hard day of sightseeing with a charcuterie board and your choice from the extensive cocktail or whisky menu.
 In town, head for Brisbane Street and the iconic Northern Daily Leader Building, which dates back to the 1920s.
 Hidden beneath the building is a very cool speakeasy-style bar called The Press 2340, which does cocktails reminiscent of the prohibition era.
 There’s often live music and the occasional open mic night.
 For a venue with plenty of buzz, try The Welder’s Dog on Dowe Street — a boutique brewpub that does a lively (alcoholic) pink lemonade as part of its repertoire.

 On the town’s main street, you’ll find the fabulous Fuller Gallery and Claypan — a community arts collective and potters’ guild.
 The gallery not only provides a showcase for the work of local artists; it’s also a vital support network for those based on remote properties.
 Browse for ceramics, paintings, knitwear and the like.
 Purchases are cash-only.